opennode/waldur-core/docs/api/project_quotas.rst

 Setting a project-cloud link quota
 ----------------------------------

-A project quota can be set within for a particular link between cloud and project by users with staff privilege.
-Setting the quota requires that the resource corresponding to the link would be created.
-To set a quota, submit POST request to **/api/project-cloud-memberships/<pk>/set_quotas/**.
+A project quota can be set for a particular link between cloud and project.
+Only staff users can do that.
+In order to set quota submit POST request to **/api/project-cloud-memberships/<pk>/set_quotas/**.
 The quota values are propagated to the backend.

 The following is a list of supported quotas.
 All values are expected to be integers: